Donations and bequests

 Do you want to support the National Youth Orchestra of the Netherlands (NJO) with a one-off or periodic gift?
 This can be done in a tax-favourable manner: donors who donate to an ANBI (Dutch charitable organisation) may deduct their donations from Dutch income or corporate tax.
 Because the National Youth Orchestras of the Netherlands (NJON), the organisation behind NJO, has ANBI status, tax deduction is possible.
 Please note: Stichting Vrienden van het NJO ('Friends of the NJO Foundation') is not an ANBI.
 So if you want to make a tax-favourable donation, a donation to the NJON Foundation is a better choice.
 This will not change your membership of the Friends of the NJO.
 More information can be found on the ANBI page of NJON (only available in Dutch).

 Are you celebrating a birthday, a wedding anniversary or are you saying goodbye to work?
 There are many festive events where you may be asked what your guests can give you.
 Consider a donation to NJO!
 We will ensure that you receive information that you can give to your guests and in this way you support young musicians, the promising talent of the future.

 By including NJO in your will, you can continue to support our young musicians!
 When notarising a will, you can grant NJO a bequest or appoint it as (a partial) heir.
 In a bequest you can state an amount that you have allocated to NJO.
 Will you make NJO an heir?
 Then NJO will receive a proportional share of your estate, in addition to, for example, children, family members, friends and other charities.

-If you have any questions about making a periodic donation or about a contribution to NJO as a gift, you can contact Annette van Buren via annette njon.nl or +31 55 579 1221.
+If you have any questions about making a periodic donation, granting a bequest or about a contribution to NJO as a gift, you can contact Annette van Buren via annette njon.nl or +31 55 579 1221.